Nice to meet you.

 rnn vs lstm vs transformer

 Recurrent neural networks, or RNNs, work on a recurrent word basis.
 The neural network served as a queue where each word of input was assigned to a different function.
-The function would work on words and change the meaning while transferring this information to the decoder.
+The function would store words in hidden state and supply new input word to the next layer of network, that has context from the previous word.

 The model worked successfully on shorter-length sentences, but it failed drastically when the sentence became too information-heavy or site-specific.